 Enabling the GitLab integration#

 To enable the GitLab integration, open your repository Settings, tab Integrations.
-When you add a new repository, the integration is already enabled by default.
+When you add a new repository, Codacy enables the integration using the default settings for your organization.

 If you remove the integration, you can enable it again as follows: